symfony/symfony-docs/cookbook/configuration/environments.rst

 Every application is the combination of code and a set of configuration that dictates how that code should function.
-The configuration may define the database being used, whether something should be cached, or how verbose logging should be.
+The configuration may define the database being used, if something should be cached or how verbose logging should be.
 In Symfony, the idea of "environments" is the idea that the same codebase can be run using multiple different configurations.
 For example, the ``dev`` environment should use configuration that makes development